mayluv17/bikely/README.md

-Bikely is a simple bike trip app. clic here to view demo
+Bikely is a simple bike trip app. click here to view demo

 ## Features